swarmstack/swarmstack/README.md

 ## REQUIREMENTS

-There is a [docker-compose-singlebox.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose-singlebox.yml) stack that can be used to evaluate swarmstack on a single Docker swarm host without requiring etcd and portworx or other persistent storage.
+There is a [docker-compose-singlebox.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose-singlebox.yml) stack that can be used to evaluate swarmstack on a single Docker swarm host without requiring etcd and Portworx or other persistent storage.
 Please see the INSTALLATION section for instructions on installing this _singlebox_ version of swarmstack.

 3 or more Enterprise Linux 7 (RHEL 7/CentOS 7) hosts _(baremetal / VM or a combination)_, with each contributing (1) or more additional virtual or physical _unused_ block devices or partitions into the storage cluster. _More devices usually equals better performance_.